devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

     if(numbers[i] > 3 ) print(numbers[i]);
 }
 ```
-_Code Snippet 1: Number List (Imperative)_
+_Code Snippet 1: Searching through a list (Imperative)_

 Here we want to print every entry in the list that is bigger than 3.
-We explicitly tell the framework to go through the List one by one and check each value.
-In the declarative version, we simply State how our result should look like, but not how to reach it:
+We explicitly tell the framework to go through the list one by one and check each value.
+In the declarative version, we simply state how our result should look like, but not how to reach it:

 ```dart
 List numbers = [1,2,3,4,5];
 print(numbers.where((num) => num > 3));
 ```
-_Code Snippet 2: Number List (Declarative)_
+_Code Snippet 2: Searching through a list (Declarative)_

 One important thing to note here is, that the difference between imperative and declarative is not black and white.
 One style might bleed over into the other.
 Prof. David Brailsford from the University of Nottingham argues that as soon as you start using libraries for your imperative projects, they become a tiny bit more declarative.
 This is because you are then using functions that _describe_ what they do and you no longer care how they do it [[@computerphileHTMLProgrammingLanguage2016]](https://www.youtube.com/watch?v=4A2mWqLUpzw).